Can You Cancel Your Renters Insurance to Save Money?

 - Find out what the penalty will be to cancel the insurance.
 The penalty can vary based on how long the policy was active or how much time is left in the term.

 - Provide the insurance company with a signed request to cancel the insurance.
-Ask if they have a specific form for you to sign or if you can send a letter requesting the cancelation.
+Ask if they have a specific form for you to sign or send a letter requesting the cancelation.

-- Give your insurance company accurate contact and mailing information so they can send you the cancellation documents and any refund you may be entitled to.
+- Give your insurance company accurate contact and your mailing information to send you the cancellation documents and, in some cases, any refund you may have due.

 Renters insurance is a legal contract and may contain a clause that automatically renews your policy.
 Rather than assuming your coverage will cancel at the end of the term, call the insurance company directly.
 Ask about their cancellation policy and make sure you follow their procedure.

-If you do not, your policy may be canceled for non-payment and this can have a negative impact on your insurance credit score.
+If you do not, your policy may be canceled for non-payment, which can harm your insurance credit score.
 It is always best to speak with the insurance company to avoid consequences and make sure your policy is canceled the right way.